All Episodes

 Was that something he had to do just to get those counties declared?

-I think whatever the final death toll eventually is it would be much higher but for you know these charitable organizations and neighbor helping neighbor.
+I think whatever the final death toll eventually is, it would be much higher but for these charitable organizations and neighbor helping neighbor.

-Well certain certainly the optics have been terrible and I I can't imagine why her advisors thought it was a good idea to go on the Colbert show and to go on the view and all these sort of light programming and chit chat about issues is as so much of the country was facing either post disaster or another disaster.
+I can't imagine why her advisors thought it was a good idea to go on the Colbert show and to go on The View and all these sort of light programming and chit-chat about issues as so much of the country was facing either post-disaster or another disaster.

-It it made her look weak and I think that's that's coming across that the main thing that about let me just add one other thing Sean I think Robert could could probably add to this but the thing that we're noticing and I don't know if this is true in Georgia but it certainly was in Michigan and Pennsylvania and Wisconsin is the African American male vote is just dropping out of sight for her.
+I think Robert could probably add to this, but the thing that we're noticing, and I don't know if this is true in Georgia, but it certainly was in Michigan and Pennsylvania and Wisconsin, is the African-American male vote is just dropping out of sight for her.

-I've never seen this happen before in the entire time I've been polling and I told a lot of Southern states and states that have large African American communities.
+I've never seen this happen before in the entire time I've been polling.

 These numbers are going in the wrong direction for her.

-Yeah I mean that they're approaching where they were against Biden.
+Yeah, I mean, they're approaching where they were against Biden now.

-So the entire you know kind of new net bump is over with her and it's actually becoming cool in some of the circles to to be for Trump.
+And it's actually becoming cool in some of those circles to be for Trump.

-And that's something that would have not predicted.
+And that's something that I would have not predicted.

 Matt Towery of Insider Advantage, Robert Cahaley with the Trafalgar Group.

-What do you guys make of what I mentioned?
+What do you guys make of what I mentioned, the Real Clear Politics average?

 And it's only a two-point race today.